UKCloud/documentation/articles/openstack/ostack-how-static-ip.md

 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Create static IPs for OpenStack instances.
+toc_title: Create static IPs for OpenStack instances
 toc_fullpath: How To/ostack-how-static-ip.md
 toc_mdlink: ostack-how-static-ip.md
 ---

 # How to create static IPs for OpenStack instances

 ## Overview

 Static IPs  are assigned to instances in OpenStack by creating ports and adding them to the instance.

 A port is a connection point for attaching a single device, such as the NIC of a server, to a network.
 The port also describes the associated network configuration, such as the MAC and IP addresses to be used on that port.